ursais/product-attribute/product_code_unique/README.rst

 Usage
 =====

 * For this module to be succesfully installed, there should be no 2 existing records that has the same Internal Reference including empty fields.
-A correction of the records needs to be done prior on the installation of this module.
+A correction of the records needs to be done prior to the installation of this module.

 Bug Tracker